Example - 07 ChemApp Projects

 • Set points for Nickel Grade, Slag Liquidus Temperature and % of FeO in slag are set in the Process Settings General Controller.

-Ni Laterite Optimization Process Settings
+Ni Laterite Optimisation Process Settings

 • Trend #1 shows the values of target variables, Global Error and control variables.
 Use Trend #1 to monitor the progress of the optimisation routine.